BirkhoffG/jax-dataloader/README.md

     batch_size=32, # Batch size
-    shuffle=True, # Shuffle the dataloader every iteration or not drop_last=False, # Drop the last batch or not
+    shuffle=True, # Shuffle the dataloader every iteration or not drop_last=False, # Drop the last batch or not generator=jdl.Generator() # Control the randomness of this dataloader )
-)

 batch = next(iter(dataloader)) # iterate next batch